Beatrice Straight Network 1977

 Beatrice Straight in Everything in the Garden 1967

 Female owners of brothels are known as madams.
-They are usually older women who have aged out of prostitution and now use their experience to employ prostitutes to work for them.
+Typically, these are older women who have retired from prostitution and now leverage their experience to hire prostitutes and oversee their sex transactions.
+They collect a portion of the profits from every job.

 In the play “Everything in the Garden,” suburban couple Jenny and Richard both wish they had more disposable money at their discretion.
-Enter Mrs. Toothe, a madam played by Straight.
+Enter Mrs. Toothe, a madam played by Beatrice.
 She tells housewife Jenny she could work for her, turning tricks in the afternoon.
 Will Jenny accept Mrs. Toothe’s offer so they can get themselves out of their financial hole?
 Or will they turn her down?
-Film rights got sold to 20th Century Fox for $300,000; however, a film has never seen the light of day.
+20th Century Fox purchased the film rights for $300,000, but the film has never been produced.

 “Everything in the Garden” was originally written by Giles Cooper for the London stage.
 Edward Albee later adapted this property for an American audience.
 Albee’s version had its Broadway debut in 1967, running 84 performances.